gigsbyips/app-deployment-with-cdk/README.md

-# This repo is a reference for setting commonly used AWS services usign Python and CDK V2.
+# This repo is a reference for setting commonly used AWS services using Python and CDK V2.

+Context variables used for the stacks are listed in the `cdk.json` file.
+Please change it accordingly.

 The `cdk.json` file is used by CDK to run the application.

-"cdk init" creates a virtual environment OR we can create it manually as below-
+`cdk init` will create the virtual environment OR we can create it manually as shown below-

 ```
 $ python -m venv .venv